Blog

 Why Are Boundaries Important for Teen Friendships?

-Boundaries act as a framework that helps teens develop trust, communication skills, and self-respect.
-They ensure your teen understands limits in relationships—what is acceptable behavior and what isn’t.
+Boundaries serve as a structure for teens to establish trusting relationships, develop communication skills, and take care of themselves.
+Boundaries guarantee that your teen understands what limits are in relationships, what is acceptable and what isn’t.
 Clear boundaries also:

 • Encourage accountability.